sbmlteam/sbml-test-suite/cases/stochastic/README.md

 The SBML Test Suite –– Stochastic Test Cases
 ============================================

-The tests in this directory are of two types: tests that check that a stochastic simulation of the reactions in the SBML models are correct (with the testType 'StochasticTimeCourse'), and tests that check that assignments drawn from distributions (from the 'Distributions' package) are correct (with the testType 'StatisticalDistribution').
+The tests in this directory are of two types: tests that check that a stochastic simulation of the reactions in the SBML models are correct (with the testType `StochasticTimeCourse`), and tests that check that assignments drawn from distributions (from the 'Distributions' package) are correct (with the testType `StatisticalDistribution`).

-The first 39 tests are all of type 'StochasticTimeCourse' and were drawn from the SBML Discrete Stochastic Model Test Suite (DSMTS), developed and contributed by Thomas Evans, Colin Gillespie and Darren Wilkinson.
+The first 39 tests are all of type `StochasticTimeCourse` and were drawn from the SBML Discrete Stochastic Model Test Suite (DSMTS), developed and contributed by Thomas Evans, Colin Gillespie and Darren Wilkinson.
 Each test case consists of an [SBML](http://sbml.org) model intended for simulation in a discrete stochastic regime; the models have been solved either analytically or using numerical methods, and the expected time course data, together with expected means and standard deviations of model species quantities, are provided for each test case.
 The combination of models and known results may be used to test the behavior of SBML-compatible stochastic simulation systems.

-The 'StatisticalDistribution' tests were developed by Lucian Smith to test implementations of the 'Distributions' package.
-They are included here because the same basic structure (repeated tests where the means and standard deviations are compared to expectations) is required.
+The `StatisticalDistribution` tests were developed by Lucian Smith to test implementations of the [Distributions](http://sbml.org/Documents/Specifications/SBML_Level_3/Packages/distrib) package.
+They are included here because the same basic testing structure (repeated tests where the means and standard deviations are compared to expectations) is required.

 ----
 *Main Authors*: Thomas W. Evans<sup>a</sup>, [Colin S. Gillespie](https://github.com/csgillespie)<sup>b</sup>, [Darren J. Wilkinson](https://github.com/darrenjw)<sup>b</sup>, [Lucian P. Smith](https://github.com/luciansmith)<sup>c,d</sup>